Velocidex/velociraptor-docs/content/knowledge_base/tips/deleting_old_data.md

+---
-# How to manage storage space on the server
+title: "How to manage storage space on the server"
+---

 Velociraptor can collect a lot of data quickly but usually the data is only relevant for short periods of time.